utkuali/esx_warehouse/README.md

 Code needs a lot of organization and fixing, there are a lot of useless methods right now.
 If you have something in your mind just request-pull.
 Thx for using and contributing to this resource.

+It registers to user steam identifier individually, so this means more than one player can use this simultaneously but in the warehouse which is not realistic and not cool.
+So if you are adding this to a RP server I highly recommend only make this job available for one person at this point.
+When I have time I will be making this warehouse based or job-based rather than player based.